Save the Date: Crested Butte’s Spring Event Lineup

 March 21, 2020

 Marking its ninth season, the biggest party of the year brings locals and visitors to the base of the mountain for live tunes, cold drinks and good vibes.
-Rip some sweet spring laps on the mountain and then join the dance party near the Red Lady Express Lift at a rocking and FREE spring concert.
+Rip some sweet spring laps on the mountain and then join the dance party near the Red Lady Express Lift at a rocking and FREE spring concert by Ghostland Observatory.
 This is a high-energy, big smiles, dance-in-your-ski-boots kind of day.
-Check back tomorrow, Friday January 17th, for an artist announcement you won’t want to miss!

 Celebrate the flushing out of winter and welcoming of spring with this Crested Butte custom dating back to 1969.
 George Sibley founded Flauschink to usher in the spring thaw and show appreciation for our off-beat mountain community.
 Today, the oldest festival in Crested Butte unfolds across a full week of historic talks and storytelling, a coronation ball, polka music, a colorful Elk Avenue parade and classic spring skiing.
 The annual party marks a significant page in Crested Butte history and keeps our roots grounded through art, entertainment, costumes and most importantly, spring skiing.